mapbox/mapbox-gl-native/platform/android/tests/docs/UI_TESTS.md

 On Step 2, you can also separate by commas different classes: `com.mapbox.mapboxgl.testapp.MainActivityTest,com.mapbox.mapboxgl.testapp.MainActivityScreenTest`

-If you have no tests for your app, or want to test some random user behaviour, you can just choose "Built-in: Fuzz" in step 2.
+If you have no tests for your app, or want to test some random user behavior, you can just choose "Built-in: Fuzz" in step 2.

 ### Code coverage